brunodpoliveira/Fallout1DemoAI/README.md

 # Fallout1DemoAI
 This project is a proof-of-concept demonstration of the Fallout 1 demo town, Scrapheap, built using Korge and Kotlin.
-The main highlight of the project is the use of GPT-3.5 turbo to power the NPC interactions, making them dynamic and conversational.
+The main highlight of the project is the use of GPT-3.5 Turbo to power the NPC interactions, making them dynamic and conversational.

 ## Game Overview